kunhwiko/concepts/systems/Kubernetes/2-basics.md

 Replica Sets:
    a) ensures that a specified number of pod replicas are running at a given time
    b) allows for rollback to previous deployments
-   c) even with 0 replicas, API server can still be overwhelmed by having to validate for 0 replicas
 ```

 ##### Raft Protocol